buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcKernel/Entities/IfcControl.md

 ### Control Assignment

-Controls have assignments from products, processes, or other objects by using the relationship object IfcRelAssignsToControl.
+Controls have assignments from products, processes, or other objects by using the relationship object _IfcRelAssignsToControl_.